 Every goal can have a monetary value so that you can see how much each completed goal is worth to your export market.

 2. Improve your e-commerce

 Any new export market has a range of unknowns.
 Keeping a close track of your export market’s shopping patterns will allow you to make informed decisions about how to adapt to meet your users’ needs.
-Enhanced e-commerce tracking gives you a detailed understanding of your users’ entire online shopping experiences, from the number of clicks to product views and all stages of the checkout process.
+Enhanced e-commerce tracking gives you a detailed understanding of your users’ behaviour throughout the entire online shopping experience, from the number of clicks to product views and all stages of the checkout process.